|

 ape that dominates the scene with threats, lies and slander.

-A few quibbles—I don’t think victory has to
+A few quibbles—I don’t think victory has to be

-being Indians, they just know how to play the game.
-But
+they just know how to play the game.
+But be that as it may,

-be that as it may, you’ve spoken a powerful truth
+you’ve spoken a powerful truth and will reap your reward

-means, as the old saw has it, that you’re over the
+it, that you’re over the target.

 |